 - Wait till the update is finished.
 Once complete, close the set-up wizard and attempt to start Outlook again.

 Repairing the Outlook profile can fix the issues like Outlook not responding, hanging, or freezing.
-The reason being it is a possibility that Outlook is not responding because the Outlook application is corrupt and needs a fixation.
+It is possible that Outlook is not responding because the Outlook application is corrupt and needs a fixation.

 - In Windows 10, Click on Start and type Apps & Features